 Based on areal imagery and a desktop assessment the study area includes heritage sensitive areas that specifically relate to historical occupation of the Project area and potential associated burial sites (Figure 7.1).
+Based on the distribution of such sites on the landscape additionally sensitive areas were noted and indicated as areas of heritage potential.
 Features visible on areal imagery were overlain on the map showing possible sensitivities.
 A Site Sensitivity Verification based on the DFFE Screening tool is included as Appendix A.

 Figure 7.1.
 Map showing areas of heritage potential and possible heritage sensitivities in the Project Area.
-Areas of medium significance are indicated the Groothoek WEF impact area.